HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/networking/get-hpovlogicalswitch.md

 ## Description

 A logical switch is added into HPE OneView as a managed or monitored logical switch.
-The logical switch can consist of a maximum of two physical `top-of`-rack switches (external to the HPE Synergy frame) configured in a single stacking domain.
+The logical switch can consist of a maximum of two physical top-of-rack switches (external to the HPE Synergy frame) configured in a single stacking domain.

 There is a connectivity limitation of one logical interconnect to one logical switch.
 Interconnects within a logical interconnect cannot be connected to more than one logical switch.